Skip to content

 Understanding Oil Well Economics

-Before you put money into any oil well, understand the cost structure and economics that drive profitability.
+Before you put money in, understand the cost structure and economics that drive profitability.

 Drilling and Completion Cost Breakdown